How to Fix Cloudy Resin Projects

 If the item embedded into the resin has gaps and holes (like a rose bud with lots of petals), the gaps make it hard for the bubbles to escape and ends up very bubbly.

-*Unfortunately, the bubble issue cannot be fixed by the following solution, but check out this post for tips to avoid bubbles.
+The bubble issue cannot be fixed by the following solution, but check out this post for tips to avoid bubbles.

 Okay, we know how to avoid cloudy finish in the future…but what about this project I just ruined?